A Fantasy Author's Adventures in Fiction & Life

 #LGBTNPit Authors in the Queer Community, special focus on trans & non-binary authors.
 April 14th 2022, 8am-8pm.
 LGBTNPit Website.
 Discontinued as of May 2022.

 #DVpit -Marginalised Writers- August children’s and YA, Adult has moved to Discord (announced here, as of May 2023).
 Discord invites will be delivered via their newsletter.
 DVpit Website.
+2025 onwards, on indefinite hiatus.

 #KissPit Romance.
-9am-9pm EST, May 6, KissPit Website.
+9am-9pm EST, May 6,.
 Discontinued as of July 2021.

 #FaithPitch -Christian Fiction- September (2022 TBC).
 FaithPit. website Discontinued as of March 1st 2022.

-#LatinxPitch -For Latino Writers of PB-YA Fiction- August, 8am-8pm CDT (2023 TBC).
+#LatinxPitch -For Latino Writers of PB-YA Fiction- September 15th, 8am-8pm CDT, 2024.
 Latinx Pitch Website.
+2025 dates TBC, but it is continuing on Twitter.

 Indie Book and Author Parties

 #ReadGala All authors, genres and categories.
-Thursday, May 25th & Nov ?, 2023.
-Website
+Thursday, May 25th & Nov ?
+2023.
+Website website ‘expired’.
+Presumably cancelled.

 #SelfPitch For upcoming or recently released self-published and indie-published books.
-7am-7pm PDT 13/7/23 Adult, 13/7/23 for Kidlit.
-Website
+7am-7pm PDT 13/7 Adult, 14/7 for Kidlit.
+Website.
+Previous known dates 2023, website has no 2024 or 2025 dates, so running status unknown.

 Preparing For Pitch Parties